Introduction

 Key Characteristics of Fire Ants

-Behavior: Highly aggressive; reacts violently when disturbed.
+Behavior: Highly aggressive; they react violently when their nests are disturbed.

 Understanding Their Behaviors and Habitats